Chino Roces: Media career

-Roces was arrested and jailed when Martial Law was imposed in 1972, together with Ninoy Aquino, Pepe Diokno, Lorenzo Tanada and other journalists.
+Roces was arrested and jailed when Martial Law was imposed in 1972, together with Benigno "Ninoy" Aquino Jr., José W. "Ka Pepe" Diokno, who is the father of human rights, and Lorenzo M. "Ka Tanny" Tañada Sr. and other journalists.
 As soon as he was released, he took to the streets to openly protest the Marcos government.
 After the assassination of Benigno "Ninoy" Aquino Jr. in 1983, he further intensified his protest and during a vigil on Mendiola Bridge, Roces was drenched by water cannons.

-On October 15, 1985, Roces founded the Cory Aquino for President Movement (CAPM).
-It was launched at the National Press Club.
+On October 15, 1985, Roces founded the Cory Aquino for President Movement (CAPM) at the National Press Club.
 He gathered over one million signatures from all over the nation to draft Corazon Aquino to run against Marcos.

-After the EDSA revolution he returned to publishing, first joining forces with Geny Lopez at the Manila Chronicle, and then later once more the publisher of the family owned The Manila Times.
+After the EDSA revolution in 1986, he returned to publishing, first joining forces with Geny Lopez at the Manila Chronicle, and then later once more the publisher of the family owned The Manila Times.

 On July 22, 1988, President Aquino conferred on him the Philippine Legion of Honor Award (degree of chief Commander), the highest honor the country can bestow on a civilian.